azubikeenu/design_spec/spec.md

 Custom endpoints (`api/v1/dev/payouts`, `api/v1/dev/transactions`, `api/v1/dev/settings`) would exclusively be available in the demo environment.

+### Protecting live endpoints from unverified user

+A custom guard would be created on the enpoints that checks the `kyc_verified` status of the user and returns an UnAuthorized Exception if they arent verified

 ---

 This proposed design aims to enhance flexibility and security while providing a seamless experience for users toggling between live and demo environments.